top of page

 The situation.
 The real cause.
 One move.

-Observations from rooms, facilitation sessions, and conversations with newly promoted leaders — what is actually going wrong, and the specific adjustment that changes it.
+Observations from rooms, facilitation sessions, and conversations with leaders who have more to offer than the room is currently receiving - what is actually going wrong, and the specific adjustment that changes it.
 Written for the leader who needs something useful before Monday, not inspiration for someday.

 No pitch.
 Unsubscribe any time.
 One post a week, nothing else.